 However, the beauty of training videos lies in their diversity to be used for any purpose!
 From corporate training to YouTube channel on fixing your leaky pipe, training videos belong to everyone.
 Training a new hire properly is crucial for the development of your firm.
 After all, your employees are the ones who get you business and help develop your company.
 Training is of course, multifaced.
 For example, corporates, as part of their learning management system (LMS) utilize employee development and training software to track their growth.
 However, videos materials are undoubtedly part of any training system as it helps with information retention.

 In this guide, we will explain how you can make a training video and leverage its power to boost your business, your employee morale, or only your presence as an expert in the field.
-However, boosting employee morale and a sense of teamwork and togetherness can really have an immediate positive effect on business productions and quality of work!
-So whether it is with team-building exercises such as a holiday escape room, or perhaps even just a social time between employees, this will be an excellent step to take.
+However, boosting employee morale and a sense of teamwork and togetherness can really have an immediate positive effect on business production and quality of work!
+So whether it is with team-building exercises such as a vitual holiday escape room, or perhaps even just a social time between employees, organizing online social events, will be an excellent step to take.
 And either way, this alone will boost your positive presence and the respect your employees will have for you!

 A training video is an instructional video that charts out a step by step process for its viewers to execute a particular activity or understand a specific product and its usage.

 Reading manuals is a passé.
 People want information from service to products, and they want it in the most simplified and easily understandable manner.
 Training videos are here to help you help your customers or your employees/colleagues.

 A training video is preferred mainly over textual instruction by consumers because: